cjoakim/azure-cosmosdb-gremlin-bulkloader/README.md

 #### Environment Variables

-Set the following three environment variables on your system.
+Set the following environment variables on your system.
 The first three are required, the fourth is needed only when reading CSV files from Azure Storage.

 ```